Actipro/WPF-Controls/Documentation/topics/charts/chart-types/line.md

 The chart's baseline value, as specified by the `Baseline` property on [XYDateTimeAxis](xref:@ActiproUIRoot.Controls.Charts.XYDateTimeAxis), [XYDoubleAxis](xref:@ActiproUIRoot.Controls.Charts.XYDoubleAxis), or [XYDecimalAxis](xref:@ActiproUIRoot.Controls.Charts.XYDecimalAxis).

-In the following example, the data rendered by the chart uses the index postion along the X-axis and the fixed values `10, 20, 10, 20, 10, 20, 10` for the Y-axis.
+In the following example, the data rendered by the chart uses the index position along the X-axis and the fixed values `10, 20, 10, 20, 10, 20, 10` for the Y-axis.
 The first image shows the series using `10` as the minimum value along the Y-axis, and `20` for the maximum.

 ![Screenshot](../images/chart-types-line2.png)